Creatine vs Protein: Which is Best to Build Muscle?

 By supplementing with whey protein, you’re getting a high-quality source of protein that can help with muscle growth, recovery, and overall performance.
 Other than that, a huge part of what makes whey protein so beneficial is that it’s convenient and affordable.

-Chicken, beef, fish, and just about any animal protein source you can get is expensive.
+Chicken, beef, fish, and just about any animal protein source you can get are expensive.
 Plus, you can’t just snack on a raw chicken breast … it has to be cooked.
 Even then, you still only have so much time to eat it before it goes bad.

 To make things worse, you need to store it in a fridge or freezer.
 These reasons and more are what make animal protein sources such a hassle.